-WE ARE OPEN and are scheduling telehealth and in-person appointments.
+We are fully open and scheduling both in-person and telehealth appointments.
 We ask that all persons weak a mask at all of our locations.
+Temperature checks, however, are no longer necessary.

 Our services continue through telehealth and some interaction in our building and parking lot, taking every precaution to protect you, our staff and our community.
 Our 24/7 Crisis Stabilization Unit continues to be a resource for you and remains open with protective guidelines in place.

 Limiting face-to-face contact with others is the best way to reduce the spread of coronavirus disease 2019 (COVID-19).